ibm-cloud-docs/account/ts-account-infra.md

 {: #troubleshoot-infrastructure-access}
 {: troubleshoot}

+You can't view all infrastructure sections of the console because of an account configuration issue.
+{: shortdesc}

 When you attempt to access infrastructure sections of the IBM Cloud console, the following message might be displayed:
 {: tsSymptoms}